Room Reservations

 What does Booking Type mean?

-Booking TypeUser DescriptionSpaces available to book
+Booking TypeUser DescriptionSpaces available to reserve

 Community or For-Profit Group